ash12421/blog-starter-app/_posts/opus.md

 ---
-title: "A door not meant to be open"
+title: "A door not meant to be opened"
 excerpt: "Don't read this!"
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
 date: "2020-03-16T05:35:07.322Z"